Fundamental quantum limits in optical metrology from rate-distortion theory: Quantum limit for ancilla-assisted phase estimation in loss

 Combining the above facts, we have

 Here we have used standard entropy manipulations to obtain eq.~\eqref{CphUBa}.
-To obtain \eqref{Diffentbound}, we have applied the bound on the Shannon entropy $H(X)$ of a discrete random variable $X$ in terms of its variance (see Problem 8.7, p.~258 of \cite{CoverThomas06}), substituting the variance of $L$ conditioned on $N=n$ ($L$ has a binomial distribution in this case).
-Finally, eq.~\eqref{CphUBb} follows from concavity of the logarithm.
+To obtain \eqref{Diffentbound}, we have used \eqref{diffentbound} and the fact that, conditioned on $N=n$, $L$ has the binomial distribution Bin$(n, 1-\eta)$.
+Eq.~\eqref{CphUBb} follows from concavity of the logarithm.

 We now bound the second term in eq.~\eqref{CphUBb}.
-Consider the single-mode pure loss channel $\cl{L}$ depicted in Fig.~3.
-It is readily verified that, for the input state $\rho_{\rm in} = \sum_{n} p_n \kets{n}\bra{n}$, the channel outputs the state $\rho_{\rm out} = \sum_{l} q_l \kets{l}\bra{l}$ so that the \emph{entropy gain} from input to output is precisely $H(L)-H(N)$.
-For the channel $\mathcal{L}$ of Fig.~3, Holevo has shown (See Theorem 2 of \cite{Holevo10}) that the \emph{minimum} entropy gain
+Consider the single-mode pure-loss channel $\cl{L}$ depicted in Fig.~\ref{fig:entropygain}.
+It is readily verified that, for the input state $\rho_{\rm in} = \sum_{n} p_n \ket{n}\bra{n}$, the channel outputs the state $\rho_{\rm out} = \sum_{l} q_l \ket{l}\bra{l}$ so that the \emph{entropy gain} from input to output is precisely $H(L)-H(N)$.
+For the channel $\mathcal{L}$ of Fig.~\ref{fig:entropygain}, Holevo has shown (See Theorem 2 of \cite{Hol10,*Hol10arxiv}) that the \emph{minimum} entropy gain

-where the infimum is over all input states in $\cl{H}_{IS}$ and therefore includes the input state of Fig.~3.
-We thus have, for all probe states $\ketsi{\psi}$,
+where the infimum is over all input states in $\cl{H}_{S}$ and therefore includes the input state of Fig.~\ref{fig:entropygain}.
+We thus have